 Originally from California, over the years Mike Bezemek has become a raft guide, a river researcher, a kayaker, a college teacher, a mountain biker, a writer, a pretty-bad skier, a photographer, a shaky-legged paddleboarder, an editor, a shaky-legged packrafter—he’s currently interviewing several other sports for future amateurish consideration.

 Twit Lit Classics is a humorous book series—including #Moby-Dick and #Frankenstein—which reimagines works of classic lit in tweets for a 21st-century audience.
-As a contributing editor for Canoe & Kayak, he writes and photographs the series Weekend Expeditions and other articles.
 Other publications include Adventure Cyclist, Adventure Journal, Rafting Magazine, Duct Tape Diaries, and more.
 He creates a satirical blog series of tasteful reviews and photos of so-called sh*tty beer—because someone’s gotta do it.